edgedb/edgedb/docs/guides/tutorials/rest_apis_with_flask.rst

 =============

-Before we start, make sure you've :ref:`installed <ref_admin_install>` the ``edgedb`` command-line tool.
-Here, we'll use Python 3.10 and a few of its latest features while building the APIs.
+Before we start, make sure you've :ref:`installed <ref_admin_install>` the
+|gelcmd| command-line tool.
+Here, we'll use Python 3.10 and a few of its
+latest features while building the APIs.
 A working version of this tutorial can be found `on Github
 <https://github.com/edgedb/edgedb-examples/tree/main/flask-crud>`_.